 TMJ Diagnosis and Treatment

-If you’re struggling with ear pain, ringing, or dizziness, the problem may actually come from your jaw.
-A neuromuscular dentist looks at how your jaw joints move and how your bite fits together to find the source of discomfort.
-Treating TMJ early can ease pain, protect your joints from further strain, and improve your sleep and quality of life.
+If you’re struggling with ear pain, ringing, or dizziness, the source of the problem may actually come from your jaw.
+A Wilmington, Delaware dentist trained in neuromuscular dentistry evaluates how your jaw joints move and how your bite fits together to identify the true cause of discomfort.
+Addressing TMJ concerns early can ease pain, protect the joints from ongoing strain, and improve both sleep quality and overall comfort.

-Treatment may include simple changes at home, a custom oral appliance to wear at night, or gentle therapies that relax tired muscles.
-In some cases, restorative dentistry—like dental implants or bite adjustments—helps balance your bite so the jaw can heal properly.
+At our Wilmington, DE dental office, TMJ treatment may include simple at-home adjustments, a custom oral appliance worn at night, or gentle therapies designed to relax overworked jaw muscles.
+In some cases, restorative dentistry—such as dental implants or bite adjustments—can help rebalance the bite so the jaw can heal properly.

-Most patients find relief without surgery or heavy medication.
-The good news is there are safe, effective options to reduce your symptoms of TMD—helping you feel more comfortable every day.
+Most patients experience meaningful relief without surgery or heavy medication.
+With care from a trusted Wilmington, Delaware dentist, there are safe and effective options to reduce TMD symptoms and help you feel more comfortable in everyday life.

 Take the First Step Toward Relief

 You don’t have to live with the frustration of ear pain, ringing, or jaw discomfort.
-With advanced TMJ treatment in Wilmington, you can find answers, relieve symptoms, and enjoy a better quality of life.
-Call our office at (302) 994-0979 today to discover a path back to comfort and confidence.
+With advanced TMJ care from a trusted Wilmington, Delaware dentist, you can find answers, relieve symptoms, and enjoy a better quality of life.
+Call our Wilmington dental office at (302) 994-0979 today to take the next step toward lasting comfort and confidence.